lizethjozelyn/nft_trades/README.md

 ## Features

+### Main Page

+Displays a randomized selection of the images on the website.

 ### Image Buying

 Users can "buy" (for free) any image on the website not already owned.

 ### Image Gifting

-Images can be gifted to other users.
+Images can be gifted to other users from your profile.

 ### Image Uploading

-Images can be uploaded to the website
+Images can be uploaded to the website through an image URL.

 ### Multiple Search Features

-Available options: search for a user, for an image name, or for an image group
+Available options: search for a user, for an image name, or for an image group.